 With that all out of the way, let’s not waste any time, and dig right into the top 10 pools at the hotels of Walt Disney World…

-9. Silver Creek Springs – The main pool at Wilderness Lodge is probably not one I would’ve considered for this high of a spot originally, had I not taken a step back and considered the ambiance of the entire pool area.
+9. Copper Creek Springs – The main pool at Wilderness Lodge is probably not one I would’ve considered for this high of a spot originally, had I not taken a step back and considered the ambiance of the entire pool area.
 Despite its location, it feels secluded in plain view, and has a lot to offer in terms of a relaxed ambiance.

 Silver Creek Springs pool is “fed” by a natural spring in the lobby of the hotel, which trickles outside of the hotel and into the pool, which is surrounded by pine trees and boulders with views of the hotel’s geyser and Bay Lake in the distance.
 Pretty cool theme, right?On top of that, there’s a 67-foot waterslide built into the rocks, hot and cold whirlpool spas, and a new water play area for kids.